Here are our 21 ways to entertain kids in Tarifa (we added another one)!

 There’s quite a few: Playa los lances: Playa Bolonia: Punta Paloma Beach – at the far west end are the mud baths where you can cover yourself in mud and then take a dip: Rio de la jara: Valdavaqueros Dunes: Playa del Canuelo – only accessible on foot: Playa de los Alemanas: Playa Atlanterra.

 The centre for cetacean interpretation is open during spring and summer months and it’s free to enter.
-You can learn about dolphins, whales, orcas, porpoise and more.
+You can learn about dolphins, whales, orcas, porpoises and more.

 There are two sea walls in Tarifa; Punta Tarifa & Punta Del Santo.
 Both are windy!